Hygiene of Foodstuffs

 - European Communities (Hygiene of Foodstuffs) (Amendment)Regulations 2010 ( S.I.
 No 497 of 2010 )

-Numerous Statutory Instruments (S.I’s) have been made by the Minster for Health and Children in relation to food safety using the power granted in the Health Acts, these include the Food Hygiene Regulations which remain on the Irish Statute Book.
+In addition to the above a number of Statutory Instruments (S.I’s) have been made by the Minster for Health in relation to food safety using the power granted in the Health Acts, these include the Food Hygiene Regulations which remain on the Irish Statute Book.

 Food Hygiene Regulations, 1950 (S.I.
 No. 205 of 1950)

 S.I.
 No. 369 of 2006 gives effect to Regulation (EC) No. 852/2004 on the hygiene of foodstuffs.
 It revokes the following legislation: